Standardized Patient FAQ

 What is a typical work day or work week?

 There is no standard; it depends on the nature of the particular session.
-Some sessions consist of a few hours for a few afternoons within a single week.
+Some sessions consist of a few hours for a few afternoons or mornings within a single week.
 Others will involve more afternoons; still others may involve full days, 4 or 5 days a week for one week or several.
 Student sessions with standardized patients usually take place during weekdays, most often in the afternoons, so you would have to be available at those times, but there are also full day sessions.

 How much does the job pay?